All Episodes

 It was traditional practices of the kind that Yemenis engage in.

-There you can see an up close picture of other similar types of prayers where they're in the exact same formation.
+There you can see an up-close picture of other similar types of prayers where they're in the exact same formation.

-Like, yeah, get the terrorists, as though they were Dick Cheney or Liz Cheney in 2002.
+Like, yeah, get the terrorists as though they were Dick Cheney or Liz Cheney in 2002.

-Leading me again to question like what is the difference at this point between the MAGA movement as it exists in power, not how it presented itself during the campaign, but as it exists in power, versus the 2002-2003 neocons that we were told MAGA was so violently and vehemently opposed to.
+Leading me again to question, like, what is the difference at this point between the MAGA movement as it exists in power, not how it presented itself during the campaign, but as it exists in power, versus the 2002, 2003 neocons that we were told MAGA was so violently and vehemently opposed to.

 What is the difference?

-Finally, just to underscore the point before we get to a very patient and Zen-like Michael Tracy, who's waiting to speak with us about various events that happened yesterday and his other work relating to Epstein, just to underscore the point.
+Finally, just to underscore the point before we get to a very patient and Zen-like Michael Tracy, who's waiting to speak with us about various events that happened yesterday and his other work relating to Epstein, just to underscore the point, just before we went on air, it was announced that the Department of Defense is going to undergo a name change, not because Congress is changing its name, which is how agencies have in the past had their name changed.

-HUD was uh it had a name change.
+HUD was, it had a name change.

-It was to be of urban development, and then I think also the Health and Human Services uh agency also had a name change all done through Congress.
+And then also the Health and Human Services Agency also had a name change all done through Congress.

 Trump wants to change the name of the Department of Defense back to its original name, which was the Department of War, which I guess is more honest because the reason it changed from Department of War to Department of Defense was because if it was really just the Department of War, we weren't supposed to need it at all times.